-One might wonder whether the effect is limited to lowinvolvement consumers given that subtle cues can be more likely to affect their information processing (Chaiken 1980).
+Ancillary Analyses.
+One might wonder whether the effect may be limited to low involvement consumers given subtle cues can be more likely to impact their information processing (Chaiken 1980).
 This was not the case.
 We measured restaurant category involvement using Zaichkowsky's (1994) ten-item involvement inventory ($\alpha = .93$).
-The persuasiveness of explicit versus implicit endorsements persisted (F(1, 140) = 56.33, p < .001) after we accounted for a significant category involvement covariate (F(1, 140) = 11.67, p < .001).
+The persuasiveness of explicit vs. implicit endorsements persisted (F(1, 140) = 56.33, p < .001) after accounting for a significant category involvement covariate (F(1, 140) = 11.67, p < .001).

-We also examined whether the copresence of an implicit endorsement alongside an explicit endorsement would influence persuasion.
-While not key to our theory, we included two additional conditions in which both explicit and implicit endorsements were present ("I recommend it and I liked it!" and "I liked it and I recommend it!").
-The copresence of both endorsement styles was no more persuasive than the explicit endorsement alone (Fs < 1) and had similar effects on perceived expertise and attitudes.
+We also examined whether the co-presence of an implicit endorsement alongside an explicit endorsement would influence persuasion.
+While not key to our theory, we included two additional conditions where both explicit and implicit endorsements were present ("I recommend it and I liked it!" and "I liked it and I recommend it!").
+The co-presence of both endorsement styles was no more persuasive than the explicit endorsement alone (Fs < 1) and had similar effects on perceived expertise and attitudes.
 As predicted, adding implicit endorsements may not further boost persuasion because they offer nothing more than a summary of the source's personal attitude, which may be already signaled elsewhere in the content.
-In the "General Discussion" section, we consider when implicit endorsements might be particularly persuasive as an opportunity for future research.
+In the general discussion, we consider when implicit endorsements might be particularly persuasive as an opportunity for future research.

-Finally, one might wonder whether experts are less influenced by endorsement style.
-Using a ten-item restaurant trivia test (e.g., "What does it mean when the words 'prix fixe' appear on a restaurant menu?") as a measure of category knowledge, we observed no category knowledge × endorsement style interaction (B = .02, SE = .05, t = .38, p > .7), suggesting that endorsement style had a similar effect on expert and novice recipients.
-Furthermore, when we asked participants the extent to which (1) people who are very knowledgeable about restaurants and (2) people who are not very knowledgeable about restaurants are likely to say, "I recommend it!" after going to a restaurant they like (1 = "Very unlikely," and 7 = "Very likely"), there was no relationship between category knowledge and responses to either of these questions (B = .03, SE = .07, t = .39, p > .7; B = .12, SE = .09, t = 1.33, p > .18, respectively).
-This result suggests that while experts may be less likely to use explicit endorsements, they do not recognize that novices are more likely to use them.
-Future research might examine why this is the case, but at the very least these data suggest that experts are not consciously aware of the link between knowledge and language use.
+Finally, one might wonder whether experts are less impacted by endorsement style.
+We used a ten-item restaurant trivia test (e.g., "What does it mean when the words 'prix fixe' appear on a restaurant menu?") as a measure of category knowledge, but there was no category knowledge by endorsement style interaction (B = .02, SE = .05, t = .38, p > .7), suggesting that endorsement style had a similar effect on expert and novice recipients.
+Further, when we asked participants the extent to which (a) people who are very knowledgeable about restaurants, and (b) people who are not very knowledgeable about restaurants are likely to say, "I recommend it!" after going to a restaurant they like (1 = Very unlikely, 7 = Very likely) there was no relationship between category knowledge and responses to either of these questions (B = .03, SE = .07, t = .39, p > .7 and B = .12, SE = .09, t = 1.33, p > .18).
+This suggests that while experts may be less likely to use explicit endorsements, they are no more likely to recognize that novices are more likely to use them.
+Future research might examine why, but at the very least this data suggests that experts are not consciously aware of the link between knowledge and language use.